naylor-b/testflo/README.md

 corrupted.
 If your tests are not written to run concurrently, you can always just run them with `testflo -n 1` and run them in serial instead.

-Beginning with version 1.1, testflo now supports setup/teardown at both the module level (using setUpModule and tearDownModule), and the TestCase class level (using setUpClass and tearDownClass).
-It has always supported setup/teardown at the TestCase instance level.
-Note that module and TestCase class level setup/teardown are NOT currently supported for MPI tests.
-Support for expected failures and unittest.skip class decorators was also added in version 1.1.

 The following is an example of what an MPI unit test looks like.
-To tell testflo that a TestCase is an MPI TestCase, you just add a class attribute called N_PROCS to it and set it to the number of MPI processes to use for the test.
+To tell testflo that a TestCase is an MPI TestCase, you add a class attribute called N_PROCS to it and set it to the number of MPI processes to use for the test.
 That's all there is to it.
 Of course, depending on what sort of MPI code you're testing, it's up to you to potentially test for different things on